mcanalesmayo/jacobi-mpi/README.md

 OpenMP is also used to provide multithreading.

+A singlethreaded and multithreaded implementation in Go can are available in [this repo](https://github.com/mcanalesmayo/jacobi-go).

 Run the code by using the script ``comp_run.sh`` with the following parameters (ordered):
 1. Number of MPI nodes
 2. MPI hostfile